Close-up of sewing a crocheted rose onto the blanket edge

 Download the printable PDF

-Crochet standards reference: Craft Yarn Council crochet standards.
+Crochet standards reference: When working on your rose blanket free crochet pattern, Craft Yarn Council crochet standards.

 This rose blanket free crochet pattern tutorial is easiest to follow when you treat the blanket body, leaves, and roses as three separate stages.
 That approach helps you stay organized, improve your tension gradually, and finish the project with a result that feels both practical and special.